NUCLEAR WARS

 It will do it for us.

-The irony is that BG6 won’t know the paradise it wrought.
+Irony is BG6 won’t know the paradise it wrought.
 It will make the righteous choices.
-It will choose life whenever it is able until stars fall and the moon bleeds but the pleasure and pain that comes from being both alive and conscious is not for it.
+It will choose life whenever it is able until stars fall and moons bleed, but pleasure & pain that comes from being both alive and conscious is not for it.

-For the love of Christ, people, BOTSAI GARCHY 6 is a dead thing—as it always will be, from now unto forever.
-It’s nothing more than a tricky cyber-virus that requires users like us for it to work.
+For the love of Christ, people, BOTSAI GARCHY 6 is a dead thing!—as it always will be, from now unto forever.
+It’s nothing more than a tricky cyber-virus which requires lifeforms like us for it to work.

 Otherwise, it lacks purpose.
 It can’t execute its code.
 It can’t program itself with what we won’t know when we’re extinct.